Florida Workers’ Compensation Attorneys Ready To Help

 Our Board-Certified Attorneys Have Extensive Experience

-Our law firm is proud to offer the services of five lawyers who are board-certified by The Florida Bar in workers’ compensation law:
+Our law firm is proud to offer the services of four lawyers who are board-certified by The Florida Bar in workers’ compensation law:

 Many of the cases we have tried have also turned out to be landmark cases, helping to shape workers’ compensation law in Florida.

 We Can Handle Every Aspect Of Your Case

 Our law firm is equipped to answer all your questions and address all your concerns.
 We can assist you with:

 - Obtaining medical and financial benefits after your on-the-job injury

 - Appealing a denied claim for workers’ compensation

 - Filing a short-term or long-term disability claim

 - Understanding your doctor’s role in the process

 - Knowing what counts as “substantial gainful activity“